43254022km/43254022km/README.md

 Hi there👋
 - I’m @43254022km, a college student.
-- 📫I'm majoring in Data Science and Big Data
+- 📫I major in Data Science and Big Data.
 - 🌱I’m currently learning pytorch.

 <!---